Jeka4el/test-readme-/README.md

 ```

-'Step 2:' Upload it to your private repo.
+`Step 2:` Upload it to your private repo.

 Use this link:
 ```